Crochet Plant Hanger: 5 Stunning Ideas + a Free Pattern

 Materials needed: 1 skein each of 4-5 colors in worsted cotton yarn, 5.0 mm hook, yarn needle.

-One of the best things about any crochet plant hanger pattern is how easily you can personalize it.
-Here are several ways to make your hanger truly your own:
+One of the best things about a plant hanger is how easily you can personalize it.
+A few ways to make yours your own:

 Color changes: Swap out single-color yarn for gradient or ombre skeins.
 You can also stripe different colors every few rounds for a bold, modern look.
 Try earthy tones like sage green, terracotta, and cream for a nature-inspired palette.